-The surface should be allowed to cure for 4 hours at 20°C; this will be longer if the temperature is lower.
-At low temperatures, accelerator (catalyst) can be added to maintain cure speed.
+The surface should be allowed to cure for 8 hours, but we do not recommend foot traffic for at least 24 hours.
+This will be longer if the temperature is lower.
+At low temperatures, Accelerator/Catalyst can be added to maintain cure speed.

 For more information on accelerators (catalysts), please see our Training Manual.

 Other resin mixing notes

 - Keep the resin as cool as possible.
 Avoid keeping it in your van on a hot day or in direct sunlight.
 Try a reflective cover to keep the resin cool.

 - If Part B of your resin appears milky or has crystals in it, then it should not be used.
 This means it has been exposed to moisture.

 The following looks at the mains stages of mixing resin and aggregates using a Forced Action Mixer.

 For full and detailed instructions on how to mix resin and aggregates for Resin Bound, please consult our resin bound Training Manual.

 What are the four steps of resin and gravel mixing?